giftpasay/giftpasay.github.io/_posts/2025-07-20-what-else-do-i-need.md

 **As human beings, we cannot avoid the feeling of inadequacy** - that sense that we are lacking, that we cannot do something, or that we are not enough. **Inadequacy means the state or quality of being inadequate, lacking the quantity or quality required, insufficient for a purpose.**

-**We are all different from each other, mga kapatid, and we have different sources of inadequacy:**
+**We are all different from each other, and we have different sources of inadequacy:**

 - **The need for affirmation** from others - parents, siblings, spouse, friends
 - **Deep insecurities** about ourselves and things we don't like about ourselves